The rest of the 100 (in alphabetical order): Ulrich Quay, BMW

 Before setting up BMW i Ventures, Quay was senior legal counsel for mergers, acquisitions and joint ventures at BMW, having joined its law department in 2000 after being a top-decile student at University of Freiburg.

 Like independent VC funds, this one, based in Luxembourg, has a performance pay scheme – called carried interest – for principals and partners.
-The team has grown from three in 2015 to 11 at the beginning of 2017, including the hire of Zach Barasz from Kleiner Perkins Caufield & Byers as partner, and the promotion of Christian Noske, a GCV Rising Star, from principal to partner.
-Other people could be hired this year, Quay said.
+The team has grown from three in 2015 to 11 at the beginning of 2017, including the hire of Zach Barasz from Kleiner Perkins Caufield & Byers as partner, although Christian Noske, a GCV Rising Star 2017 winner, left to join multi-corporate backed fund Alliance Ventures.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.